 The best candidates might be honest and upfront about any weaknesses and show a self-awareness that guarantees they don’t take anything for granted.
 Candidates for senior roles can be caught out by the question as it is often associated with interviews for more junior positions.

 By asking this question in the interview, you challenge the candidate to find a question that makes them uncomfortable.
-This question will get the candidate thinking and force them into a corner.
+This question will get the candidates thinking and force them into a corner.

 This challenge should bring the best out of an executive and uncover the points they might rather not talk about.
 It also demonstrates whether an applicant is comfortable putting themselves in the shoes of other stakeholders – a key skill for any executive.